PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/black/19/answer_error_test_3.md

-To fix the bug in the code, we need to modify the `_maybe_empty_lines` function.
-The bug is in the code that handles decorators, where it is not correctly counting the number of newlines to insert before and after decorators when there are comments present.
+The bug in the code is that the `before` variable is not correctly updated when assigning newlines to `first_leaf.prefix`.
+This causes the extra newlines in the decorator comment to not be counted correctly and leads to the test failure.

+To fix this bug, we need to update the assignment of `before` within the `if current_line.leaves:` block to correctly count the number of newlines in `first_leaf.prefix`.
+We can use the `str.count()` method to count the number of occurrences of the newline character `\n` in `first_leaf.prefix` and subtract it from `max_allowed`.

-Here is the fixed version of the function:
+Here's the fixed code:

 ```python
 def _maybe_empty_lines(self, current_line: Line) -> Tuple[int, int]: